bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

+- Actually save the API key that the user enters
+- Allow excluding files and not only directories for the @task magic search
+- Tested the extension works end to end

 ## Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

 - Create issues for some of my todos here